jkatofsky/shopify-challenge-2021-frontend/README.md

 - If a search result has already been nominated, disable its nominate button.
 Display a banner when the user has 5 nominations.

-## My Added Bells and Whistles
+## My Bells and Whistles

-- Mobile-ready.
+- Use of dynamic grid system to make site mobile-ready.
 - Movie results link to their IMDB page so users can get more information.
+- Aesthetics: SVG icons, snackbar banner, loading skeleton, Shopify-inspired colour theme, etc.
 - Movie posters included in results.
-- Aesthetics: Shopify colour theme, SVG icons, snackbar banner.

-## What I wanted to do, If I Had More Time
+## Possible Improvements

-- More styling improvements.
+- More aesthetic improvements.
   - Adding animations
   - Refactoring to use SCSS
-  - Possibly, refactoring to use Material UI?
+  - Possibly refactoring to use Material UI
-- Remembering of nominations after reload (via local storage)
+- Remembering nominations after reload (via local storage)
-- Allowing for shareable links (via movie IDs in URL parameters - could also be a solution for the above point)
+- Allowing for shareable link (via movie IDs as URL parameters - could also be a solution for the above bullet)
 - Movie pagination.